 Which cars are available with a diesel in 2020?

 Jaguar – Land Rover is also a big proponent of clean diesel technology.
-If you haven’t driven a diesel since Ronald Reagan was in the White House, the Range Rover Td6 will leave you totally flabbergasted.
+If you haven’t driven a diesel since Ronald Reagan was in the White House, the Range Rover Td6, prepare to be flabbergasted.
 To add context, the diesel-powered Range Rover returns 22 mpg in the city, 28 mpg on the highway, and 24 in a combined cycle, according to the EPA.
-Order the SUV with a six-cylinder gasoline engine and you’ll see those figures drop to 17, 23, and 19, respectively.
+Order the SUV with a six-cylinder gasoline engine, and you’ll see those figures drop to 17, 23, and 19, respectively.